snehashis365/cRun-py/README.md

   <img src="https://i.ibb.co/JCwzJsP/Termux-Run.jpg" width="300" style="padding: 6px" />
 </p>

-_Note: The script itself will run on any platform with a bash environment but install will be supported on a select few_
+_Note: This version of the script will run on any platform with a python3 interpreter and gcc/clang/MinGw compiler installed_

 ##### Platforms supported for install
 - Windows 10 (WSL)
+- Windows (MinGW Needed)
 - Linux
   - Debian Systems
   - Coming Soon
+- Mac (Not Tested but shoul work)
 - Android (Termux Only)

 ### No need to copy in every folder